 One or two Auditors with or without Deputy Auditors shall be appointed to examine the Company's Annual Report and accounts, as well as the administration of the Company's affairs by the Board of Directors and the Managing Director (Sw. verkställande direktör).
 Either one or two registered accounting firms may be appointed as auditor.
 The appointment as auditor shall apply until the close of the Annual General Meeting that is held during the first, second, third or fourth financial year after the election of the Auditor.

 The Company's accounting year shall be the calendar year.

 General Meeting of the Company's shareholders shall be held in Linköping or Stockholm.

 Notices convening a General Meeting shall be published in “Post- och Inrikes Tidningar” and on the website of the company.
 That notice has been given shall be published in “Dagens Nyheter” and “Svenska Dagbladet”.

 Shareholders wishing to attend a General Meeting shall be included in a printout or other representation of the shareholders' register reflecting the conditions five business days prior to the meeting and shall notify the Company no later than on the day specified in the notice convening the meeting, stating the number of assistants.
 This day may not be a Sunday, a public holiday, a Saturday, Midsummer's Eve, Christmas Eve or New Year's Eve, and may not fall earlier than the fifth weekday before the meeting.

 At the Annual General Meeting, the following items shall appear on the agenda:

-The Company’s shares shall be registered in a CSD (Central Securities Depositary) register under the Financial Instruments Accounts Act (1998:1479).
+The Company’s shares shall be registered in a CSD (Central Securities Depositary) register under the Central Securities Depositories and Financial Instruments Accounts Act (1998:1479).

-Adopted at the Annual General Meeting on April 7, 2011.
+Articles of Association adopted at the Annual General Meeting 11 April 2019